-Status: 12 September 2020 - Testing and done two "large" physical disk dumps to Virtual Mac using "sheep_net" kernel module.
+Status: 12 September 2020 - Tested and have completed doing two "large" physical disk dumps to Virtual Mac using "sheep_net" kernel module.

 I did this as I needed to set up an AppleTalk gateway to easily move files to/from a real M68000 series Mac.
 Another way to achieve this is using netatalk, which is AppleTalk equivalent to Samba for SMB/CIFS.